Science Spoofs, Physics Pranks and Astronomical Antics: Paper sections

+The physicist Alois Kabelschacht first appeared as a colleague acknowledged for help, and then in 1978 was promoted to the status of co-author for a theory paper \cite{Kabelschacht}.
+He has now appeared on three other papers \cite{Alois}, including two as an experimentalist; however, the name is a joke deriving from the nameplate on what looked like an office door at the Max-Planck-Institut f{\"u}r Physik in Munich, but was just the ``cable shaft''.

+J.J.~Charfman is an astronomer of legendary status from the Steward Observatory.
+The first paper they wrote was about boron sulphide, which terrestrially occurs as B$_2$S$_3$ but in the interstellar medium apparently exists in the form of just one B atom attached to one S atom \cite{BS}.
+The same author's name appears four more times; it is unclear where the name came from \cite{Charfman}.

+T.I.A.~Fudge was added as co-author to a paper on modelling Bose-Einstein condensates in 2002.
+This fictitious author came from a confession that a certain coefficient (unexplained at the time) was a ``fudge factor'', with the initials standing for ``This Is A'' \cite{Fudge}.
 Physicist Jack H. Hetherington attached the name of his cat Chester, through the alias ``F.D.C.
-Willard'', to one of his papers \cite{cat}.
-Apparently this started through a debate with a colleague over whether the Physical Review would reject the paper for using the first person plural in a paper with a single author -- a debate he resolved by adding a bogus co-author. ``F.D.C.'' stood for ``Felis Domesticus, Chester'' with Willard being the name of Chester's father.
+Willard'', to one of his papers in 1975 \cite{cat}.
+Apparently this originated in a debate with a colleague over whether the Physical Review would reject the paper for using the first person plural in a manuscript with just a single author -- a debate he resolved by adding a bogus co-author. ``F.D.C.'' stood for ``Felis Domesticus, Chester'' with Willard being the name of Chester's father.
 Willard later wrote a single-author article in French for a popular science magazine \cite{Willard}.
+The practice of adding a pet as co-author was repeated (with the same ``third person'' reasoning) by immunologist Polly Matzinger in 1978 \cite{dog}.

 Andre Geim, famous as the only person to have won both a Nobel Prize \cite{nobel} and an Ig Nobel Prize \cite{ignobel}, wrote a paper with his hamster \cite{hamster}, H.A.M.S. ter Tisha.
-It is unclear what the initials stand for, but clearly Geim went to less effort to hide the fact that his co-author was a hamster than the trend started by Hetherington.
+It is unclear what the initials stand for, but clearly Geim went to less effort to hide the fact that his co-author was a pet than the trend started by Hetherington.

-Tycho Brahe, known as something of an eccentric, had a pet elk \cite{elk}; no doubt, if he had lived a few centuries later, he would have included it as a co-author on some of his papers.
+A.~Aardvark is recorded as a co-author on several abstracts and papers; one has to be suspicious that the name was added for alphabet-inspired reasons \cite{Aardvark}.
+Continuing the animal theme, Tycho Brahe, known as something of an eccentric, had a pet elk \cite{elk}; no doubt, if he had lived a few centuries later, he would have included it as a co-author on some of his papers.
 Sadly the elk died falling down the castle stairs after getting drunk.